d00astro/fura64/README.md

 # fura64
 Random stuff for the original 2016 Pine64 A65, with LCD.
 I've tried many times to make something useful with this thing but I alway struggle to finde the resources I need, so I decided to collect them here as I need them.
-I never had much luck with the GPIOs on this thing, so I think I won't even bother with that.
+I never had much luck with the GPIOs on this thing (using Python at least), so I think I won't even bother with that.

 ![A64 Board](pine64.png)